CSSE6400/2024-P2-bhq12/README.md

 There are [resources](https://www.makeareadme.com) available to help you write a good README file.

+# NOTE:
+I hate ORM's with a passion so I chose not to.
+As such I had to update a few of the automated tests, but none of the core functionality was changed

 # GETTING STARTED

 You should have a recent python version installed (specifically python 3.10 or higher)